Families Help Stanford Students Thrive

 In partnership with Stanford’s faculty, staff, and administrators, we are a community that cares deeply about our students’ education, growth, safety, and well-being.

 A long history of giving by family, friends, and alumni has helped make Stanford the wonderful place it is.
-You can continue this legacy with your support for today’s students through The Stanford Fund.
+You can continue this legacy by supporting today’s students through The Stanford Fund.

 How The Stanford Fund supports students